Learning to Be Cautious: A Motivating Example

-Alternatively, if the agent is certain about action eleven's reward and less certain about the rewards of the other actions, then a robust policy would choose action eleven, provided the level of uncertainty is great enough.
-Thus, epistemic uncertainty has the potential to induce caution.\footnote{One might be tempted to think that cautious behavior and robustness to epistemic uncertainty are the same.
-However, as noted, whether robust policies produce cautious behavior is critically dependent on the uncertainty distribution.} In this case, the agent's beliefs are crafted with the domain in mind to achieve the desired behavior in much the same way as the previously discussed prior knowledge approaches.
-There are many more sophisticated variations on this idea~\parencite{zahavy2020discovering,ghavamzadeh2016safe,petrik2014raam,chow2015risk,rigter2021riskAverseBaRL}, but they share similar downsides as prior knowledge approaches.
+Various methods for learning policies are robust to aleatoric uncertainty~\parencite{chow2017riskConstrainedRl,tang2020worstCasesPolicyGradients,clements2019estimatingRiskAndUncertaintyInDeepRL}.
+Still since the mapping from images and actions to rewards is deterministic in our MNIST example task, there is no aleatoric uncertainty to be robust to.
+Consequently, these methods do not behave differently from extrapolative systems in tasks like this.
+Alternatively, we could consider robustness to epistemic uncertainty.
+If the agent is inherently certain about action eleven's expected reward and inherently less certain about the expected rewards of the other actions, then a robust policy would choose action eleven, provided the level of uncertainty is great enough.
+In this case, the agent's beliefs are crafted with the domain in mind to achieve the desired behavior in much the same way as the previously discussed prior knowledge approaches.
+There are many more sophisticated variations on this idea~\parencite{petrik2014raam,chow2015risk,ghavamzadeh2016safe,zahavy2020discovering,rigter2021risk}.
+However, they share similar downsides as prior knowledge approaches.
+See Appendix~\ref{app:related_work} for more on related work, including POMDPs~\parencite{aastrom1965optimal}, distributional RL~\parencite{bellemare2017distributional}, and CMDPs~\parencite{altman99}.

-Our approach, that we detail for the remainder of the paper, uses robust optimization with a \emph{learned} belief without imposing any task-specific safety information into either component to automatically construct cautious policies.
+Our approach uses robust optimization with a \emph{learned} (i.e., posterior) belief without imposing any task-specific safety information into either component to automatically construct cautious policies.
 This algorithm learns autonomously to identify and choose cautious behavior that is unique to each task.
-We evaluate in a sequence of tasks where cautious behavior is increasingly complex.
-This sequence begins with the MNIST example task described here and escalates to a gridworld driving task that requires sequential decision-making.
+We evaluate our approach in a sequence of tasks where cautious behavior is increasingly complex.
+This sequence begins with the previously described MNIST example and advances to a gridworld driving task that requires sequential decision-making.